 This adaptation manages to set up a storyline for the season that isn’t “dead on” its comic origins but somehow captures the essence of the series’ characters.
 The pilot uses all 90 of its minutes to leave you no doubt that you’re in for a multi-layered, haywire, sharp-witted, pull no punches bloody season.
 Everything feels driven and contemporary but just out of step enough to be otherworldly when necessary.

 Returning home to keep a promise to his father, Jesse Custer (Dominic Cooper) plans to reinvigorate his dying town by bring people back to his church.
-There’s just a few problems with his plan:
+There’s just a few problems with his plan: 1) No one’s looking to him for salvation – it might have something to do with him being a semi-reformed wayward, violence-prone outlaw, and 2) This town’s got some strange ideas (and inhabitants) who aren’t thinking real hard about what awaits them in the afterlife.

 It’s pretty clear as soon as Jesse sets foot in town, he’s got a helluva reputation.
 It’s even more apparent, he’s got a poorly controlled propensity for violence, but he’s trying…ish.
 I won’t lie, I had a hard time disagreeing with more than a few of his slips into old habits because some people really need to be punched in the face in this town.
 But once you meet his ex-girlfriend Tulip played with unhinged brilliance by Ruth Negga you quickly realize for all it’s over the top sequences, Preacher’s real story is in the details.